 Established in 2001, the Albert C. Muse Prize recognizes the world’s leaders in the fields of Ophthalmology and Otolaryngology.
 Alternating between these two fields each year, this prestigious honor celebrates individuals who have made significant advancements in research and patient care within these two specialties.
 In 2018, a second honor, the Albert C. Muse Award, was established to recognize individuals who, through innovation and service, have made significant contributions to the Pittsburgh region.
-We are pleased to honor the 2025 Muse recipients, Mark L. Urken, MD and Carl H. Snyderman, MD, MBA.
+We are pleased to honor the 2025 Muse recipients, Mark L. Urken, MD, FACS, FACE and Carl H. Snyderman, MD, MBA.

 This year’s Muse Prize Dinner and Ceremony will take place on Tuesday, December 9, 2025.